7 Signs of a Healthy Staff Culture

 In the hierarchy of communication, there’s no replacement for the personal touch of an in-person conversation.
 It’s difficult to interpret tone and true intent through more impersonal mediums like text or email.

-Author Carol Kinsey Goman writes about the value of in-person teams: “If your organization actively promotes telecommuting and virtual teams (often a necessity with today's global workforce), you’ll find that just one initial face-to-face meeting will to a long way to sustaining team spirit and increasing productivity when everyone goes back to their respective workplaces.”
+Author Carol Kinsey Goman writes about the value of in-person teams: “If your organization actively promotes telecommuting and virtual teams (often a necessity with today's global workforce), you’ll find that just one initial face-to-face meeting will go a long way to sustaining team spirit and increasing productivity when everyone goes back to their respective workplaces.”

 If you do go virtual, consider ways you can maintain the health of your culture by planning an in-person gathering for your team.

-Yet getting everyone together in the same location is only part of the culture solution.
+Yet getting everyone together in the same location is only part of the solution.
 A lot of thought needs to be put into the design of your space to facilitate better communication and allow staff to more effectively perform tasks.

 Think about ways you can encourage more opportunities among your staff for in-person engagement.
 You’ll likely find that the stronger the working relationships, the stronger your culture will be long-term.